joe307bad/points/README.md

 ## Points
-### General purpose achievement tracking application
+### General purpose achievement tracking application.
+Admins create achievements and users check in to the achievements for points.

 ##### Projects:
 * [API.Points](API.Points/) - RESTful service to manage data storage and authentication